 The easy ones are Essex, Middlesex and Sussex: the eastern, middle and southern areas settled by the Saxons.
 Surrey means “southern district”, presumably of the Middle Saxon tribes living to its north.
 (Middlesex, incidentally, never seems to have been a kingdom in its own right, but was for many years a part of Essex.
-This isn’t really relevant here, but being an Essex boy I enjoy smugly pointing out that London was once in Essex, so.)
+London was once in Essex, too.)

 Why is there no county of Wessex, you may ask?
 There was the Kingdom of Wessex, which covered a substantial chunk of south-central Britain.
 That, though, was so big that, when its kings inherited the whole of England in the 9th and 10th centuries, they broke their original kingdom up into several counties, and it didn’t get its name on any of them.
 Sad.